 From 2009 to 2011 APEIR's collaborative research was mainly based in the South-east Asia.
-Since 2012 APEIR extended its collaboration with other networks and partners such as IDRC and GPP in the field of EcoHealth in South East Asia and China.
-As EID affect livestock and food, APEIR researchers are working on areas connected to food system and NCD research initiatives.
+Since 2012 APEIR extended its collaboration with other networks and partners such as IDRC and GPP

-APEIR has partnered with IDRC Canada to initiate the EcoHealth Field Building Leadership Initiative from 2011 to 2016 to conduct research, capacity building and knowledge translation
+APEIR has partnered with IDRC Canada to initiate the EcoHealth Field Building Leadership Initiative from 2011 to 2016 to conduct research, capacity building and knowledge translation in the field of EcoHealth in South East Asia and China.
+As EID affect livestock and food,